-Web scraping has been around for a while now, but it has become very popular in the past decade.
-Python has made web scraping very easy.
+Web scraping Python has been around for a while now, but it has become more popular in the past decade.
+Web Scraping using Python is very easy.
 With the help of Python, extracting data from a web page can be done automatically.
-In this module, we will discuss web scraping from the scratch.
-Also, this tutorial will be guiding you through the step by step demonstration to your first Web Scraping project.
+In this module, we will discuss web scraping in Python from scratch.
+Also, this tutorial will be guiding us through a step-by-step demonstration to our first web scraping Python project.

-Following is the list of all the topics that we will cover in this module, in case you need to jump to a specific one.
+Following is the list of all topics that we will cover in this module:

-Web scraping is nothing but the process of collecting data from the web.
-Web scraping involves automating the process of fetching the data from web.
-In order to fetch the web data, all we need is the URL or the web address that we want to scrap from.
-The fetched data is found in an unstructured form, in order to make use of the data or collect useful insights we transform it into structured form.
-Once converted into structured form store the data for further processing.
+Python Web scraping is nothing but the process of collecting data from the web.
+Web scraping in Python involves automating the process of fetching data from the web.
+In order to fetch the web data, all we need is the URL or the web address that we want to scrape from.
+The fetched data will be found in an unstructured form.
+In order to make use of the data or collect useful insights from it, we transform it into a structured form.
+Once converted into a structured form, we need to store the data for further processing.
 The whole process is called web scraping.

-Now that we are familiar with what web scraping is, let us discuss why do we perform web scraping or under what business scenarios web scraping is useful.
-We all agree to the fact that data has become a commodity in 21st century, data driven technologies have experienced a significant rise, we all know there is an abundance of data generated from different source on a daily basis.
-But how do we collect data in order to make use of it?
+Now that we are familiar with what web scraping in Python is, let us discuss why to perform web scraping using python or for what business scenarios Python web scraping is useful.
+We all agree to the fact that data has become a commodity in the 21st century, data-driven technologies have experienced a significant rise, and there is an abundance of data generated from different sources on a daily basis.
+But, how do we collect data in order to make use of it?

 Some of industrial applications of web scraping:

-Let us discuss under what business scenarios web scraping can be used.
+Let us discuss for what business scenarios web scraping can be used.

-Well, this is one of the most common questions that arises when it comes to web scraping, also known as Data Scraping.
-The answer can’t be summed up in one word.
+Well, this is one of the most common questions that arise when it comes to web scraping (also known as data scraping).
+The answer to it can’t be summed up in one word.
 Not all web scraping acts are considered as legal.
-Web scraping services that extracts publicly available data are legal.
-But sometimes it may cause legal issues.
-Just the way any tool or technique in the world can be used for good as well for bad.
-For example, web scraping non-public data, which are not accessible for everyone on the web can be unethical, also can be an invitation to legal trouble.
-So, avoid doing that.
-Let us take a look at some of the cases where Web Scrapers broke the rule and try to learn from them.
+Python Web scraping services that extract publicly available data are legal.
+But, at times, it may cause legal issues, just the way any tool or technique in the world can be used for good as well as for bad.
+For example, web scraping non-public data, which are not accessible for everyone on the web, can be unethical, and also it can be an invitation to legal trouble.
+So, it is advised to avoid doing that.
+Let us take a look at some of the cases where web scrapers broke the rule and try to learn from them.

-Some of the legal cases that found web scraping on the wrong side of the law:
+Some of the legal cases that found web scraping to be on the wrong side of the law:

-That is why in order to perform ethical web scraping, web scrapers need to follow some rules.
+This is why, in order to perform ethical web scraping, web scrapers need to follow some rules.
 Let us discuss them before scraping the web.

-Before we start scraping the web, there are some rules that we must follow some web scraping rules to avoid legal issues.
+Before we start scraping the web, there are some rules that we must follow to avoid legal issues.
 They are:

-Now that we are familiar with what web scraping is and why web scaping is used, we are all set to dive right into the understanding of how to carry out a web scraping project.
-Let us take a look at the work flow of web scraping proect before moving ahead with the actual hands on.
+Now that we are familiar with what web scraping is and why web scaping is used, we are all set to dive right into the understanding of how to carry out a Python web scraping project.
+Let us take a look at the work flow of a Python web scraping project before moving ahead with the actual hands-on.

-The web scraping project workflow is commonly categorized into three steps.
-First, fetch web pages that you want to retrieve data from.
-Second, apply web scrapping technologies and the last step is to store the data in a structured form.
-The below given image depicts the process of a web scraping project.
+A Python web scraping project workflow is commonly categorized into three steps: First, fetch web pages that we want to retrieve data from; second, apply web scraping technologies, and finally store the data in a structured form.
+The below image depicts the process of a web scraping project.

 Setting up Python Web Scraper:

-In this demonstration, we will be walking you through your first Web Scraping Project.
+In this demonstration, we will be walking through our first Python web scraping project.
 We will be scraping the Wikipedia page to fetch the List of Indian Billionaires published by Forbes in the year 2018.
-We can fetch the List of Billionaires even after it gets updated for the year 2019 with the help of same Python Web Scraping program.
-Exciting right?
+We can fetch the List of Billionaires even after it gets updated for the year 2019 with the help of the same Python web scraping program.
+Exciting, right?
 Let us move ahead and get our hands dirty.

-Step 1: First, fetch the web page and convert the html page into text with the help of Python request library.
+Step 1: Fetch the web page and convert the html page into text with the help of Python request library

-#import the python request library to query a website import requests #specify the url you want to scrap from Link = "https://en.wikipedia.org/wiki/Forbes_list_of_Indian_billionaires" #convert the web page to text Link_text = requests.get(Link).text print(Link_text)
+#import the python request library to query a website import requests #specify the url we want to scrape from Link = "https://en.wikipedia.org/wiki/Forbes_list_of_Indian_billionaires" #convert the web page to text Link_text = requests.get(Link).text print(Link_text)

 #import BautifulSoup library to pull data out of HTML and XML files from bs4 import BeautifulSoup #to convert Link_text into a BeautifulSoup Object soup = BeautifulSoup(Link_text, 'lxml') print(soup)

-Step 3: With the help of prettify() function make the indentation proper.
+Step 3: With the help of the prettify() function, make the indentation proper

 #make the indentation proper print(soup.prettify())

-Step 4: To fetch the web page title use the soup.title
+Step 4: To fetch the web page title, use soup.title

 #To take a look at the title of the web page print(soup.title)